inferno/workbench/README.md

 # Workbench

 Workbench is a quick and simple local web server for prototyping web applications and sites.
-It support HAML, SASS and Compass out of the box.
+It supports HAML, SASS and Compass out of the box.

 ## Install